PMassicotte/gtrendsR/README.md

 Trends (number of hits) over time as well as geographic representation of the results can be displayed.

-## Changes in Google Trends API

-Due to recent changes to Google Trends API, the CRAN version of the package is no longer working.
-If you want to continue to query Google Trends, you have to install the development version of the package.
-This will be soon deployed on CRAN.

 ### Example

 In this simple example, trends for keywords `nhl`, `nba` are retrieved for Canada and USA and then plotted from R.